omaus/Swate_Install/README.md

+***NOTE:*** This repository is deprecated as of May 9, 2022.
+Swate has its own installer for Windows and MacOS as simple CMD/Shell scripts now, thus this tool won't be updated anymore.

 # Swate Installer

 As long as [Swate](https://github.com/nfdi4plants/Swate) will not be available from the Microsoft Store, this installer can be used.
 It aims to provide an easier solution then previous alternatives.